Skip to main content

 "That you be drawn on a hurdle to the place of execution, where you shall be hanged by the neck and being alive cut down, your privy members shall be cut off and your bowels taken out and burned before you, your head severed from your body and your body divided into four quarters to be disposed of at the King’s pleasure."

 Of course, his co-conspirators were all rounded up as they were planning to destroy the Protestant king and put a Catholic one in his place.
 Guy Fawkes was just the point man of the plot.
 He was just about to light the fuse to blow up parliament, and not the central planner.
 The plan was to assassinate the Protestant King James and replace him with his daughter, third in line of succession, Princess Elizabeth, who was Catholic.
-The Catholics had it very bad under the previous governments, King Edward VIII and Queen Elizabeth I. Catholics were viewed with suspicion.
+The Catholics had it very bad under the previous governments, King Edward VIII and Queen Elizabeth I. Catholics were often viewed with suspicion.
 They faced penalties for refusing to conform, leading to persecution, imprisonment, and executions for treason.
-Although King James reduced them after the plot.
+Although King James had reduced them before the plot.
 These measures included the Popish Recusants Act of 1605, which demanded a loyalty oath and fines for non-attendance at Anglican services, and the expulsion of Catholic priests.

 As a child, I remember collecting money for the effigy, which represented Guy Fawkes.
 We children will dress him up in old clothes that we no longer wear, usually made out of paper.
-The plan was to burn him on Bonfire Night, and we will have some fireworks to celebrate the occasion.
-We would go to the local park and stack him up on top of boxes, crates, wood, paper, and other items, and then burn the effigy with fireworks.
+The plan was to burn the effigy (which was called 'The Guy') on Bonfire Night, and we will have some fireworks to celebrate the occasion.
+We would go to the local park and stack 'The Guy' up on top of boxes, crates, wood, paper, and other items, and then burn the effigy with fireworks.
 It is not as common nowadays as it seems; Halloween is more important, and so is the tradition of trick-or-treating.
-Maybe we should be burning Guy Fawkes on the bonfire, but Robert Catesby.
+Maybe we should not be burning Guy Fawkes on the bonfire, but Robert Catesby.
 Who was believed to be the leader.
 The assassination of the King was to be the prelude to a popular uprising aimed at regime change, through which a Catholic monarch would be seated upon the English throne.
 They had planned everything, having raised another army, a vast collection of arms, gunpowder, and men in a house on the outskirts of London.
 Concerns about possible collateral damage killing fellow Catholics caused the above anonymous letter of warning to be sent to William Parker, Lord Monteagle, who subsequently alerted the authorities.

 This is essentially a coup, or coup d'état, which is defined as a "sudden, illegal, and often violent overthrow of a government by a small group, typically from within the military or government elite."
 Cleopatra was involved in a coup with Julius Caesar.
 Speaking of Caesar, he was assassinated on the "Ides of March" at the foot of Pompey's statue, stabbed 23 times.
-The USA, the land of the free, has been involved in numerous coups from Iran (1953), Guatemala (1954), Brazil (1964), Chile (1973), etc., but has been involved in regime change in Egypt, Ethiopia, Chad, Angola, South Vietnam, Cuba, Cambodia, Congo, Haiti, Iraq, Somalia, etc.
+The USA, the land of the free, has been directly involved in numerous coups from Iran (1953), Guatemala (1954), Brazil (1964), Chile (1973), etc., but has been involved in regime change in Egypt, Ethiopia, Chad, Angola, South Vietnam, Cuba, Cambodia, Congo, Haiti, Iraq, Somalia, etc.

 The events that led to his execution began in 1985, following General Babangida’s overthrow of Buhari.
 He was reportedly involved in another coup attempt.
 Although political discussions and criticisms of the Babangida regime took place during the gathering, there was no evidence of operational coup planning.
 Unfortunately, Bamidele was present there, and although the rest there were active in the coup, he was arrested by association for failing to report it.
 Bamidele, still haunted by his 1983 ordeal, chose to remain silent.
 It was that silence that became the basis for the charge of conspiracy to commit treason.